-When it’s been down pouring rain for several days and you’re desperate to get the campfire going, having a good fire starter to help get things going can be extremely comforting.
+When it’s been pouring rain for several days and you’re desperate to get the campfire roaring, having a good fire starter to help get things going can be extremely comforting.

 Dryer Lint & Egg Cartons

 Cotton balls are my favourite.
-They're lightweight and when Vaseline or “petroleum jelly” is worked into the ball, it becomes highly flammable.
-I’ve even dipped them in paraffin wax or even melted Vaseline and stored them in my pack in a Ziploc bag.
-If you’re on trip and you don’t have cotton balls or Vaseline but you do have Q-tips and lip balm, try those together.
+They're lightweight, and when petroleum jelly is worked into the ball, it becomes highly flammable.
+I’ve even dipped them in paraffin wax or melted petroleum jelly and stored them in my pack in a Ziploc bag.
+If you’re on trip and you don’t have cotton balls or petroleum jelly but you do have Q-tips and lip balm, try those together.

-Squeeze a good supply of hand santizer on the wood and it will burn long enough to dry things out.
-Make sure the product you are using, however, contains alcohol.
+Squeeze a good supply of hand sanitizer on the wood and it will burn long enough to dry things out.
+Make sure the product you are using contains alcohol.
 Some companies are now making alcohol-free sanitizer and that won’t work.

 Charcoal in an Egg Carton

-Waxed paper burns fantastic on its own but you can also wrap-up dryer lint or sawdust on paper, twisting both ends of the paper to hold the contents.
-Remember, it may look like a doobie—but definitely doesn’t get you high.
+Waxed paper burns fantastic on its own but you can also use it to wrap up dryer lint or sawdust, twisting both ends of the paper to hold the contents.
+Remember, it may look like a doobie—but it definitely doesn’t get you high.

-The greasier the better when choosing which snacking chip will burn the best.
-But trust me, they do burn.
+The greasier the better when choosing which snacking chip will burn the best, but trust me, they do burn.
 Pringles Hot and Spicy, Doritos Spicy Nachos and Fritos Corn Chips are my choice.
-And once the fire is going, it's snack time
+Once the fire is going, it's snack time.

 Yes, one more thing you can do with duct tape—use it for a fire starter.
 It’s highly flammable and burns for a good chunk of time.
 I’ll spray bug repellent or squeeze some hand sanitizer on it as well, just to get things going.